XPRNetwork/dex-bot/README.md

     // set to true in order to cancel all open orders when the bot shuts down "cancelOpenOrdersOnExit": false,

+    // strategy to be applied, marketmaker or gridbot "strategy": "gridBot",
     "marketmaker": {
-      // represents pairs(markets ids)
+      // represents pairs(markets ids) for the market maker strategy "mmpairs": [
-      "pairs": [
-        {
-          / market to trade in
+          // symbol: market to trade in

-          "symbol": "XPR_XUSDC",
-          // how many buy and how many sell orders to put on the books "gridLevels": 5,
+          // gridLevels: how many buy and how many sell orders to put on the books

-          // interval(price step or spread between each grid level 0.01 = 1%)
+          // gridInterval: interval(price step or spread between each grid level 0.01 = 1%)

-          "gridInterval": 0.005,
-          // base for start price to place order - AVERAGE: avg of highestBid and lowestAsk, BID: highestBid price
+          // base: base for start price to place order - AVERAGE: avg of highestBid and lowestAsk, BID: highestBid price
-          //                                       ASK: lowestAsk price, LAST: last price traded "base": "AVERAGE",
+          //                                       ASK: lowestAsk price, LAST: last price traded

-          // OrderSide represents whether to place gird orders for BOTH(BUY and SELL) or BUY or SELL
+          // orderSide: orderSide represents whether to place gird orders for BOTH(BUY and SELL) or BUY or SELL
           // Options are "BOTH", "BUY", "SELL"
-          "orderSide": "BOTH"
-        },
         {
           "symbol": "XPR_XMD",
           gridLevels": 3,